エジプト

 • Breakfast

-• Private Car Transfer After breakfast, we will head to Aswan for sightseeing.
+• Private transfer After breakfast, you will head to Aswan for sightseeing.

 • Egypt - Aswan

-• Temple of Edfu A well-preserved temple built during the Ptolemaic period.
+• Edfu — Temple of Horus A temple built during the Ptolemaic period that is very well preserved.

 Located in the town of Edfu on the west bank of the Nile, visits by carriage are also popular.
 [Japanese Guide]